jung-kurt/caddy-cgi/README.md

 the site visitor.
 At worst, it could expose sensitive internal information that should not leave the server.

+Your CGI application can be executed directly or indirectly.
+In the direct case, the application can be a compiled native executable or it can be a shell script that contains as its first line a shebang that identifies the interpreter to which the file's name should be passed.
+Caddy must have permission to execute the application.
+On Posix systems this will mean making sure the application's ownership and permission bits are set appropriately; on Windows, this may involve properly setting up the filename extension association.

+In the indirect case, the name of the CGI script is passed to an interpeter such as lua, perl or python.

 ## Basic Syntax

 The basic cgi directive lets you associate a single pattern with a particular